whitesmith/WSAudioKit/README.md

 ## Acknowledgements

-This is a modified copy of [sodes-audio](https://github.com/jaredsinclair/sodes-audio-example), a convenient wrapper around CommonCrypto that can be used in a Swift framework.
+This is a modified copy of [sodes-audio](https://github.com/jaredsinclair/sodes-audio-example).

 ### Sodes-audio-example